mapme-initiative/mapme.biodiversity/README.md

 ## Available resources and indicators

-Below is a list of the resources currently supported by `mapme.biodiversity`.
+Below is a list of the resources currently supported by `{mapme.biodiversity}`.

-    ## mapme.biodiversity 0.9.5.9002

 | name | description | licence |
 |:---|:---|:---|